MIGG-NTU/SeisTomo_Tutorials/_sources/exercises/seismology/seismology.rst.txt

 Seismology
 ==========

-**We may need to revised the following tasks for our own purposes**
+**We may need to revised the following tasks for our own purposes for seismic tomography**

-- TauP
-- GMT

 Goals